 - Online Manual

-- FAQs on the Topic page (for call-specific questions in open calls)
+- FAQs on the Topic page (for call-specific questions in open calls; not applicable for actions by invitation)

 - Portal FAQ (for general questions).

 Please also consult the Topic page regularly, since we will use it to publish call updates.
+(For invitations, we will contact you directly in case of a call update).